sensiolabs/SensioFrameworkExtraBundle/src/Resources/doc/annotations/converters.rst

         }

-By default, any date format that can be parsed by the ``DateTime`` constructor or an unix timestamp is accepted.
+By default, any date format that can be parsed by the ``DateTime`` constructor or a unix timestamp is accepted.
 You can be stricter with input given through the options:

 .. configuration-block::